 - Pepper — “”

-- Optional to go in with your tuna for best flavors:
+Optional to go in with your tuna for more crunch or flavor:

 - Celery chopped small